telerik/xaml-docs/controls/radmaskedinput/features/common.md

 ## IsLastPositionEditable

-The __IsLastPositionEditable__ property defines if the last position in the __RadMaskedInput__ controls can be modified.
+The __IsLastPositionEditable__ property indicates whether the last position in the __RadMaskedInput__ controls can be modified or not.
 If the property is set to __True__, the user will be able to edit the value in the last available position of the control.
 This is the default behavior of the __RadMaskedInput__ controls.
 However, if you need to restrict the user from changing this value, you can set the __IsLastPositionEditable__ property to __False__.

 ## TextBoxStyle